What you can study - research degrees

 - a potential supervisor from amongst the staff in the School qualified to supervise your topic.

-The School advises you to contact a Portfolio Leader well in advance of submitting your application.
+The School advises you to contact the Associate Head of School: Research well in advance of submitting your application.

 See How to apply for more details.